Universality of the Homotopy Interleaving Distance: Introduction

 \subsection{Acknowledgments}

-We thank David Blanc, Gunnar Carlsson, Rick Jardine, Tyler Lawson, Mike Mandell, Facundo M\'emoli, and Hiro Tanaka for helpful discussions.
+We thank David Blanc, Gunnar Carlsson, Rick Jardine, Tyler Lawson, Mike Mandell, Facundo M\'emoli, Luis Scoccola, and Hiro Tanaka for helpful discussions.
+We also thank Fabian Roll for pointing out an error in \cref{Sec:Hoco} of the first version of this paper, and an anonymous reviewer for very helpful suggestions which improved the exposition of the paper.
 Both authors thank the Institute for Mathematics and its Applications for its hospitality and support.
 In addition, Lesnick thanks Robert Adler, Raul Rabadan, Jon Cohen, the Institute for Advanced Study, and the Princeton Neuroscience Institute for their support during various phases of this project.
 Lesnick was partially supported by NSF grant DMS-1128155, NIH grants U54-CA193313-01 and T32MH065214, funding from the IMA, and an award from the J. Insley Blair Pyne Fund.
 Blumberg was partially supported by NIH grant 5U54CA193313 and AFOSR grant FA9550-15-1-0302.